-- 5.1 Early Streamer Emission Air Terminals - A. ESE Air Terminals shall be mounted at a height consistent with the requirements of Section 4.2.3 or a minimum of 20° above all projections on the roof. - See Figure 5.1.1 for sample mast mounting details.
+- 5.1 Early Streamer Emission Air Terminals - A. ESE Air Terminals shall be mounted at a height consistent with the requirements of Section 4.2.3 or a minimum of 20' above all projections on the roof.

+See Figure 5.1.1 for sample mast mounting details.

 - B. ESE Air Terminals shall be provided in proper quantity and location based on the system design under Manufacturer's Standard.
 See Figure 3.5.1 Level 1 requirements.
-The recommended number and placement of air terminals is based on Heary Bros.' experience and its air terminals and the configuration of those terminals have not been scientifically proven or guaranteed to have a measurable zone of protection. - C. Additional ESE air terminals shall be provided in situations where steeples, cupolas, crosses, stacks, chimneys, etc. project above the protected roof area.
+The recommended number and placement of air terminals is based on Heary Bros.' experience and its air terminals and the configuration of those terminals have not been scientifically proven or guaranteed to have a measurable zone of protection.
+Consumers should be aware that the NFPA, in issuing its standard for lightning protection, NFPA 780, states that the NFPA "does not independently test, evaluate or verify the accuracy of any information or the soundness of any judgment contained in its codes and standards." - C. Additional ESE air terminals shall be provided in situations where steeples, cupolas, crosses, stacks, chimneys, etc. project above the protected roof area.
 This requirement applies to all projections which could provide a potential upward streamer release.
-The additionair terminals shall be provided regardless of whether or not the projection is within or outside the area covered by the system design under the Manufacturer's Standard.
+The addition air terminals shall be provided regardless of whether or not the projection is within or outside the area covered by the system design under the Manufacturer's Standard.
 See Figure 5.1.2.
 The recommended number and placement of air terminals is based on Heary Bros.' experience and its air terminals and the configuration of those terminals have not been scientifically proven or guaranteed to have a measurable zone of protection.
+Consumers should be aware that the NFPA, in issuing its standard for lightning protection, NFPA 780, states that the NFPA "does not independently test, evaluate or verify the accuracy of any information or the soundness of any judgment contained in its codes and standards."

 - D. Conductors shall be securely fastened to roof or structure at intervals not exceeding 3'0" on center. - E. ESE Air Terminals shall be provided with a minimum of two paths to ground.
 Cables shall maintain a horizontal or downward path to ground to avoid "U" and "V" (down and up) pockets.
-See Figure 5.1.4 - F. No Bend of a conductor shall form an included angle of less than 90 degrees or have a radius of bend less than 8 inches nor shall a conductorrise greater than 8".
+See Figure 5.1.4 - F. No Bend of a conductor shall form an included angle of less than 90 degrees or have a radius of bend less than 8 inches nor shall a conductor rise greater than 8".
 However conductors may raise a rate of 3" per 12" of run.
 See Figure 5.1.3 and Figure 5.1.4